History of Dominican Republic in Timeline

 In 2020, there were an estimated 102.3 males for every 100 females in Dominican Republic.

-2021: Population
+2021: Population of Dominican Republic

-In 2021, the population of the Dominican Republic was 11,117,873.
+In 2021, the Dominican Republic's population was 11,117,873.

-2022: Population survey
+2022: Population Survey

-In a 2022 population survey, 71.7% self-identified as Mixed (Indio 34.2%, Moreno 26.1%, Mestizo 7.7%, Mulatto 3.8%), 18.7% as White, 7.4% as Black, and 0.3% as "Other" in Dominican Republic.
+In a 2022 population survey, 71.7% self-identified as Mixed (Indio 34.2%, Moreno 26.1%, Mestizo 7.7%, Mulatto 3.8%), 18.7% as White, 7.4% as Black, and 0.3% as "Other".

 May 2024: Luis Abinader wins second term

-According to the 2024 Global Peace Index, the Dominican Republic is the 97th most peaceful country in the world.
+According to the 2024 Global Peace Index, Dominican Republic is the 97th most peaceful country in the world.

-2024: Dominican-Born Players in Baseball Hall of Fame
+2024: Dominican-born players in Baseball Hall of Fame

 As of 2024, five Dominican-born players—Adrián Beltré, Vladimir Guerrero, Juan Marichal, Pedro Martínez, and David Ortiz—have been elected to the Baseball Hall of Fame.

-2024: Population of Dominican Republic
+2024: Dominican Republic Population

 2024: Global Innovation Index Ranking